 - How do you handle euthanasia?
 (Do you allow the family to be present?
-Do you do house-calls?
+Are house-calls an option?
 Do you schedule the procedure for the end of the workday?
 Can you accommodate it in an urgent situation?
-What place do you use for cremation?)
+What place do you use for the cremation?)

-- Do you allow a tour, including the back of the hospital?
+- Can we get a tour, including the back of the hospital?

-- Do you allow a dog to be accompanied to the “back” of the facility?
+- Are clients allowed to accompany their dog to the “back” of the facility?